I do the job that most anchormans ought to be doing.

 People used to doubt, man.

-I'm just excited to be on this team, excited to play with the guys.
+We're excited to play with the guys.

-You gotta give credit to the to the Packers.
+Got to give credit to the Packers.

-They had unbelievable season.
+They had an unbelievable season.

-And it's just honored, man.
+And it's just honor, man.

-Uh Russell Wilson's all God all the time, by the way.
+Russell Wilson's all God all the time, by the way.

 In quotes, the media.

-But I can understand he was totally overcome with emotion.
+But I can understand, he was totally overcome with emotion.

 And that turnaround in the last basically three minutes, four minutes.